austintgriffith/web2-to-web3-curriculum/day2/README.md

 explain that if you lose it, it's gone forever

-explain how it can be recovered from the 12 words and you get a bunch of accounts
+explain how it can be recovered from the 12 words and you get a bunch of accounts (deterministic, always the same accounts)

+"Couldn't just someone bruteforce-guess my 12 words, or any other person 12 words?" => I like [this](https://www.reddit.com/r/CryptoCurrency/comments/lz2if8/comment/gpzur49/?utm_source=share&utm_medium=web2x&context=3) reddit comment, laying out the chances of this happening.

 use eth.build to show the relationship between menmonics, pks, public keys, and addresses